 Wednesday, January 29, 2014

-Honey Ricotta Mousse with Cherry Balsamic Black Pepper Marinated Cherries
+Honey Ricotta Mousse with Balsamic Black Pepper Marinated Cherries

 Our philosophy with food at Nan’s is to create ‘simple but elegant’ dishes.
 The following is a great example: we have taken a sophisticated dessert and made it very easy to make.
 The intention is for you to make something magical for your loved one in very little time.

 Please do not let the black pepper/balsamic vinegar/fruit combo scare you.
 Believe it or not, it is a common dessert combination in Italy.
 The next time you have some extra fresh strawberries, slice and place them in a bowl.
-Drizzle with a small amount of a high quality aged balsamic vinegar like our Pastamoré Barrel-Aged Balsamic, grind some fresh pepper on the top and serve.
+Drizzle with a small amount of a high quality aged balsamic vinegar like our Nan's Barrel-Aged Balsamic Vinegar, grind some fresh pepper on the top and serve.
 It is a delightful and surprising taste sensation – special, grown-up and not too sweet.

 We used frozen cherries for this, but strawberries, raspberries or even blackberries will work just as well.
-Pair with our other flavored balsamics, like our Pastamoré Raspberry Balsamic Vinegar.
+Pair with our other flavored balsamic vinegars, like our Raspberry Balsamic Vinegar.
 Normally we are advocates of fresh ingredients, but as you know Valentine’s Day falls in winter, not summer, so frozen will do just fine.

 ingredients: